-Many organizations routinely provide updated guidance on policies related to drug and alcohol use in safety-sensitive positions.
+Many organizations routinely provide updated guidance on workplace practices related to drug and alcohol use in safety-sensitive positions.
 See the resources listed at the end of this tool for a starting point.
+In general, employers should be aware that:

-- → Federal and provincial / territorial human rights frameworks generally define dependence on drugs or alcohol as a disability. - → The government of Canada does not have a federal regulation that requires drug testing for drivers. - → Bona fide occupational requirements (see below) allow for drug testing and restrictions on substance use for safety-sensitive positions. - → The law only sees substance use disorder or addiction as related to having a disability, and therefore protected.
-Recreational drug use is not entitled to protection or accommodation. - → Testing of employees for drug and/or alcohol use in safety-sensitive positions is permissible in certain situations: - Testing may be permissible where potential safety outweighs potential intrusion to employee privacy.
+- Federal and provincial / territorial human rights frameworks generally define dependence on drugs or alcohol as a disability. - The government of Canada does not have a federal regulation that requires drug testing for drivers. - Bona fide occupational requirements (see below) allow for drug testing and restrictions on substance use for safety-sensitive positions. - The law sees substance use disorder or dependence or addiction as an example of a disability, and therefore protected under human rights legislation.
+Recreational drug use is not entitled to protection or accommodation. - Testing of employees for drug and/or alcohol use in safety-sensitive positions is permissible in certain situations: - Testing may be permissible where potential safety outweighs potential intrusion to employee privacy.
 This includes after an incident or accident and where an employee reports for work in an unfit state. - If there is a bona fide occupational requirement, employers can conduct preemployment drug testing for safety-sensitive positions. - Alternatives to drug testing are recommended to recognize when an employee is impaired.
 This includes observation, supervision, and frequent face-to-face conversations.